 All employees, guests, and visitors to our school facilities and offices are required to submit to a health screening and temperature check before being allowed access to the interior of the facility.
-This screening includes the following elements:
+This screen restricts entrance to those experiencing COVID symptoms.
+This screening includes the following elements